Ali: In Shia Islam

+In Ibadism

+Ibadis maintain a distinct theological judgment of Ali based on his adherence to Quranic principles during the First Fitna.
+While they initially recognized his legitimacy and approved of his stance against the rebellions of Aisha and Mu'awiya, the Ibadi tradition holds that Ali forfeited his right to lead when he accepted human arbitration at the Battle of Siffin.
+From the Ibadi perspective, this decision constituted an abandonment of divine mandate, rendering him unfit for the imamate.

+This judgment is solidified by Ali's subsequent military action at the Battle of Nahrawan, where his forces defeated the Ahl al-Nahr (People of the River).
+Ibadis regard these fallen opponents as the true keepers of the faith and consider their leader, Abd Allah ibn Wahb al-Rasibi, to be the legitimate successor to the imamate following what they identify as the error of Ali at Siffin.
+Consequently, in Ibadi historiography, Ali is not viewed as a rightly-guided figure in his later years.
+Instead, the genealogy of Islam (nasab al-islām) is believed to have been preserved by those who dissociated from his compromised leadership.

+Modern Ibadi scholars interpret these events as a trial of faith.
+By refusing to comply with divine law through his participation in arbitration, Ali—despite his previous dignity and Islamic merits—is perceived to have set a pattern of behavior that demonstrated his failure to uphold the standards required of a just imam.
+Because ordinary Muslims are deemed to be "ungrateful for God's blessings" (kuffar ni'ma) if they persist in supporting such errors, Ibadis maintain a stance of spiritual dissociation (bara'a) from the political legacy of the later caliphs, including Ali and Uthman, while simultaneously avoiding the indiscriminate violence advocated by more extremist Kharijite sects.

 In Alawism

 The Alawites venerate Ali, the first of the Twelve Imams, as the physical manifestation of God.
-Even, the Alawite testimony of faith (shahada) translates as "there is no God but Ali".
+Their testimony of faith (shahada) translates as "there is no God but Ali".
 The Alawite trinity envisions God as being composed of three distinct manifestations, Ma'na (meaning), Ism (Name) and Bab (Door); which together constitute an "indivisible trinity".
 Ma'na symbolises the "source and meaning of all things" in Alawite mythology.
 According to Alawite doctrines, Ma'na generated the Ism, which in turn built the Bab.
 These beliefs are closely tied to the Alawite doctrine of reincarnations of the trinity.
 The final trinity of reincarnation in the Alawite trinity consists of Ali (Ma'na), Muhammad (Ism) and Salman the Persian (Bab).
 Alewites depict them as the sky, sun and moon respectively.
 Alawites deify Ali as the "last and supreme manifestation of God" who built the universe, attribute to him divine superiority, and believe that Ali created Muhammad and gave him the mission to spread Qur'anic teachings on earth.